 Extra large hood, draw string at waist, hip pocket (zippered)

-The newest iteration of the Crater Lake Hoody runs slightly slim, but still fits well on a range of bodies thanks to the stretch.
-“I'm sometimes on the cusp between small and medium, and I would consider sizing up for this one,” said one of our testers.
-While we love the super stretchy design, it also means the hip pocket isn't great for stashing heavier items, like a cell phone.
-The material is pretty thin, and you can see sports bra or swimsuit lines right through it.
-Shortcomings aside, we love the Crater Lake Hoody, and it quickly became one of our go-to layers for sunny activities in every season.
-If you want something with an even lighter feel, check out the Outdoor Research Echo.
+The newest iteration of the Crater Lake Hoody runs slightly slim.
+“I'm sometimes on the cusp between small and medium, and I would consider sizing up for this one,” said one of our testers, also noting that this is more of a style preference; the shirt never felt restrictive thanks to the stretchy fabric.
+However, the stretch also means the hip pocket isn't great for stashing heavier items, like a cell phone.
+The material is also pretty thin, and you can see sports bra or swimsuit lines right through it, which is another reason you may want to size up.
+Shortcomings aside, we love the Crater Lake Hoody, and it quickly became one of our go-to layers for summer heat.
+If you want something with an even lighter feel, check out the Outdoor Research Echo, which has a more structured (less revealing) fabric that is still very breathable.
 For similar softness and stretch but with a more relaxed fit, we loved the Free Fly Bamboo Shade.

-Over the years, the REI Sahara has proved itself to be astoundingly well-rounded for a button-up sun shirt.
+Over the years, the REI Sahara has proved itself to be an astoundingly well-rounded button-up sun shirt.
 It's stylish, comfortable, and quite breathable.
-It features pockets large enough to hold a smaller phone, and sleeves cut with a scoop to cover the backs of the hands.
-Stretchy underarm panels vent heat while preventing annoying underarm rub during paddle sports.
-In our versatility tests, it took the lead over the Outdoor Research Echo Hoodie, earning the top spot.
-“I love that it's versatile enough to handle a full day on the trail or on the water, and then head straight to a dinner date with girlfriends,” one tester remarked.
+It features pockets large enough to hold keys or a credit card, and although it doesn't have thumb loops, the extra-long sleeves are cut with a scoop to cover the backs of the hands.
+Stretchy underarm panels increase mobility and vent heat.
+In terms of versatility, the Sahara took the lead, as this shirt seems to work for just about everything under the sun.
+“I love that it's fully functional during a full day on the trail or on the water, but looks nice enough to then head straight to the brewery to meet up with friends,” one tester remarked.
+Unlike some of the other options that have a thin, nearly see-through fabric, the Sahara uses a more structured material that holds its shape on the body and sits a bit off the skin, preventing that clammy, sticky feeling when you start to sweat and acting as a barrier against bug bites.

 SPECIFICATIONS